DamianMonea/video_to_gif/README.md

 If you are prompted to accept anything when installing 'ffmpeg', you can accept it by pressing 'y' and then the ENTER key.

-# How to run the program:
+# How to run the script:

 ### Step 1: